whoismikesmith/megapixel-camera-wizard/README.md

 - Use the toggle checkbox to convert subframe timings.
 - Add, configure, or delete cameras using the provided interface in the popup.
 - The changes will be reflected in the web-based camera control system's interface.
+- For RED Komodo RCP2 Control, select RED RCP Checkbox, enter camera IP (make sure your control laptop is on the same network), and adjust target slice for sync offset and slice count for shutter angle.

 ## Screenshots
 ![Megapixel Camera Wizard Screenshot](screenshot.png)